Genentech/data-detective/README.md

 - Are there any serious outliers present in the dataset?
 - Are the conditional independences we expect in the data obeyed?
 - Are the datapoints at inference in the same distribution as what we have used to train/test the model?
-- Are there any high level "lint-style" issues?

 ## Installation Steps
 After cloning the repository and `cd`'ing into the directory, run the following commands.